kuviman/trans-gen/README.md

 ## Example of generated code & benchmarks

 The `testing` example contains tests.
-You can see generated code for the example in the [`testing` branch of this repository](https://github.com/kuviman/trans-gen/tree/testing).
+You can see generated code for the it in the [`testing` branch of this repository](https://github.com/kuviman/trans-gen/tree/testing).

 You can also see benchmarks for all the languages, platforms, tests and models that are run on GitHub Actions there.
 Alternatively, see [local benchmarks](local-benchmarks.md) (may be outdated).